Pop-Tarts made into pizza, tacos, and even 'fries'

 NEW YORK (USA TODAY) — Even if you love Pop-Tarts, the notion of making them into faux versions of pizza, tacos, burritos and chili-topped french fries might not exactly have your taste buds dancing with anticipation.

 But even if the concoctions sound disgusting, take heart.
-They'll only be around for a week.
+They'll only be around for a week, and thousands of miles away in New York City.

 Kellogg's, which opened a breakfast cereal bar in New York last July, is going to convert it into a shrine for the humble Pop-Tart all this week.
 A Pop-Tarts Cafe, as it will be known, won't just be handing out the famous rectangular morning pastries.
 Rather, it's going to make them into various dishes, all include Pop-Tarts as an ingredient, and hope that tourists and locals will be willing to plunk down $8 to $12 to try them.